LukasWoodtli/WebPage/pelican/content/agile_sw_development.md

 - A sprint backlog
 - A demo date and place

+If the Sprint Planning Meeting takes to long the Scrum Master shall cut it short or reschedule it.

+### Product Backlog Refinement

 It usually makes sense that **backlog refinement** (estimation, story splitting, etc.) is donne in a separate meeting (one hour per week) so the Sprint Planning can be more focused.